Wondai

 Wondai shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Wondai has a balanced workforce with white and blue collar jobs.
-The unemployment rate is 7.8%.
+Wondai has a balanced workforce with both white and blue collar jobs.
+Essential services sectors are well-represented.
+The unemployment rate was 7.9% in the past year, with an estimated employment growth of 9.2%.

 Frequently Asked Questions - Employment